asset-projects/token-list/README.md

 It manages the main tokens and the top 100 or so tokens.

-Support for Ethereum mainnet, optimism, arbitrum, polygon, and Other chains will be supported in the future.
+Support for Ethereum mainnet, optimistic-ethereum, arbitrum, polygon, and Other chains will be supported in the future.

 ##　 Install on your project